 Applications must be submitted to the home LA.
-If this is Somerset applications can be made on-line at www.somerset.gov.uk/admissions.
-Paper applications are available to download from the Somerset County Council website at www.somerset.gov.uk/admissions, or upon request by telephoning Somerset Direct on 0300 123 2224.
+If this is Somerset applications can be made on-line at Starting at a secondary or upper school in September (somerset.gov.uk).
 Any supporting information must be received by the closing date for applications.

-Applications must be received by 23:59 hours on 31 October 2018, otherwise the application will be recorded as late.
+Applications must be received by 23:59 hours on 31 October 2023, otherwise the application will be recorded as late.
 Late applications will be considered after those received on time.
 Please see the Somerset LA co-ordinated scheme for full details.

-Outcomes for on time applications will be sent out by email (for on line applicants) or second class post on 1 March 2019 (or next working day if this falls on a weekend or bank holiday).
+Outcomes for on time applications will be sent out by email (for on line applicants) or secondclass post on 1 March 2024 (or next working day if this falls on a weekend or bank holiday).

-Part 4 - Admission to Any Year Group During the 2019/20 Academic Year (In-year Admission)
+Part 4 - Admission to Any Year Group During the 2024/25 Academic Year (In-year Admission)